Today’s post is from our guest, Stephanie Hooper. You can learn more about Stephanie in her author profile below the article.

 Big business typically has the toehold on generic terms such as “shoes” or “jewelry” due to their authority in brand name niches.
 For small business, the advantage here is quite nice.
 In recent years Google has made an attempt to adjust to a new kind of search known as voice search.

 Voice search by 2020 is set to take up more than 50% of all searches.
-A study by a Denver SEO Company, Infront Webworks, suggests that 22% of people who use voice search have made a purchase with this one feature.
+A study suggests that 22% of people who use voice search have made a purchase with this one feature.

 What is so great about voice search for small business?